 The Dental Clinic at Seattle Children's Hospital

 Seattle Children's Dental Clinic on the main hospital campus in Seattle sees patients based on a referral.
 It sees patients from Seattle Children's Craniofacial, Autism, Hematology/Oncology and Transplant clinics.
 It also sees urgent cases from Seattle Children's Emergency Department.
+Our Main Campus clinic sees children birth to 16 years of age, unless the patient is referred internally by one of our other services.
 The clinic is on level 6, Ocean zone.
 If you are scheduled for a visit, see maps and directions to the main campus.

 Partner Program: University of Washington Center for Pediatric Dentistry at Magnuson Park